SannyBold/RNA-Seq_analysis_FGT/README.md

 DESeq2 size factors are estimated to account for differences in sequencing depth between samples.

-Several transformations are explored, including:

-* log-transformed normalised counts
-* fragments per million (FPM)
-* variance-stabilising transformation (VST)
-* regularised log transformation (rlog)
+regularised log transformation (rlog) used for plots

 Sample relationships are assessed using:

 * principal component analysis (PCA)
-* pairwise sample distances
 * sample-distance heatmaps

 ### 3. Differential expression